-EN 1023.
+- EN 1023.
 Engineering Concepts I. Students are taught the principles of engineering including design, communication, ethics, and fundamentals of management.
 Related parameters referencing time, length, mass, temperature, force, and other engineering concepts are also included.
-Prerequisite: EN 1003.
+Prerequisite: EN 1003. - EN 1033.

-EN 1033.
 Digital Logic.
 The aim of this course is to provide the student with an introduction to basic digital electronic devices (logic gates, flip-flops, seven-segment displays, counters, shift registers) and their applications in modern computing, mechatronics and automated systems.
-A/D and D/A converters and the basic operation of programmable logic controllers and microcomputers will be introduced.
+A/D and D/A converters and the basic operation of programmable logic controllers and microcomputers will be introduced. - EN 2022.

-EN 2022.
 Welding Engineering.
 An introduction to the aspects of managing the operations of welding-related businesses and industries including manufacturers, welding equipment producers, suppliers, and other technology-oriented companies.
 Students will develop an understanding of the major welding processes and the criteria for successful welding in order to make decisions regarding initial planning, fabrication, repair, and maintenance management of welding processes.
-Students will learn the benefits and limitations of one welding process versus another; how to locate, use, and understand key information from typical industry standards; how to identify key information in vendor welding procedures; and the information required to better prepare field management of the welding process.

-- EN 2023.
+Students will learn the benefits and limitations of one welding process versus another; how to locate, use, and understand key information from typical industry standards; how to identify key information in vendor welding procedures; and the information required to better prepare field management of the welding process. - EN 2023.
 Engineering Concepts II.
 This fourth semester course ties together many parts of prior course work with an in depth look at statics and material strengths.
 Students are taught profiles of engineering, future challenges, problem solving, visualizations and graphics, teamwork, and project management.
 Prerequisite: EN 1023. - EN 2034.
 Fundamentals of CAD.
 This course uses AutoCAD/PRO-E. The student will progress through the fundamental and some intermediate commands.
 Topics included are: drawing set-up, drawing, editing, text, 3D modeling, and dimensioning.
 Also, the student will construct multi-view drawings as used in industry. - EN 2043.
 Robotic Applications.
 This is an introductory course to the design and control of autonomous robots.
 Students will start by exploring microcontroller programming.
 Students will gain firsthand experience with more advanced topics such as input and output processing, motion control, servo motor control, as well as ultrasound, tactile, light and robotic vision navigation.
-These topics will be explored through lectures, textbook assignments and ample - EN 2053.
+These topics will be explored through lectures, textbook assignments and ample hands on tasks. - EN 2053.
 Mechatronics.
 This course introduces students to mechatronics, the rapidly developing field that integrates mechanical, electronic and software engineering in the service of advanced manufacturing.
 Students will develop an interdisciplinary and integrated approach to design, manufacturing and troubleshooting mechatronics systems.
-Students will learn how various components such as electronic sensors, electro-pneumatic valves, actuators, motors, and robotic arms work, and how they can be integrated with other mechanical components into complex automated systems.
-OSHA safety training and certification will be included.
-Hands-on experience in building and programming a variety of mechatronics projects that simulate real-life industrial automated systems will be provided in laboratory activities.
+Students will learn how various components such as electronic sensors, electro-pneumatic valves, actuators, motors, and robotic arms work, and how they can be integrated with other mechanical components into complex automated systems. - MD 1003.
+Computer Integrated Manufacturing I (CIM I).
+The identification, operation, and application of the many systems which must be integrated into the future highly-automated factory.
+Systems include advanced material handling hardware, forming, shaping and processing machinery, automatic warehousing and storage equipment, and CAM type control systems.